-In 2014, CSU Stanislaus was recognized as the only CSU campus to receive the President’s Higher Education Community Service Honor Roll with Distinction in all three categories: General Community Service, Economic Opportunity and Education.
+In 2015, Stanislaus State was recognized by the President’s Higher Education Community Service Honor Roll in three categories: General Community Service, Economic Opportunity and Education.

-CSU Stanislaus has been recognized by the Carnegie Foundation for the Advancement of Teaching for the 2015 Community Engagement Elective Classification.
+Stanislaus State has been recognized by the Carnegie Foundation for the Advancement of Teaching for the 2015 Community Engagement Elective Classification.

-CSU Stanislaus promotes service learning as a valued part of a student's educational process through which academic experience and social consciousness are deepened.
+Stanislaus State promotes service learning as a valued part of a student's educational process through which academic experience and social consciousness are deepened.
 Launched in 2000, the Office of Service Learning has made remarkable progress in supporting the faculty's development of service learning opportunities.
-During the 2014-2015 academic year alone, 60 undergraduate and graduate courses, spanning numerous disciplines, contained a service learning component.
+During the 2016-2017 academic year alone, 72 undergraduate and graduate courses, spanning numerous disciplines, contained a service learning component.
 Among the departments with a service learning component are:

-Accounting and Finance, Anthropology, Art, Biology, Business, Chemistry, Child Development, Communication Studies, Criminal Justice, English, Geography, Honors Program, Liberal Studies, Mathematics, Nursing, Politics and Public Administration, Psychology, Sociology, Teacher Education, Theater, and Zoology.
+Accounting and Finance, Anthropology, Art, Biology, Business, Chemistry, Child Development, Communication Studies, Criminal Justice, English, Geography, Honors Program, Kinesiology, Liberal Studies, Mathematics, Nursing, Politics and Public Administration, Psychology, Sociology, Teacher Education, and Theater.

 What is Service Learning?